LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

    - High data usage.
    - Customers with children.
    - Women.
-- **To drive retention we should therefore:**
+- **To drive retention we should:**
    - Look out for customers with low engagement, and offer them tailored deals such as bonuses or a loyalty program that allows them to earn spending points by calling and texting.
-   - Create holidaythemed competitions later in the year, to stimulate and engage customers.
+   - Create holiday-themed competitions later in the year, to stimulate and engage customers.
-   - Create data heavy subscription packages with a lesser focus on calls and sms' sent.
+   - Create data-heavy subscription packages with a lesser focus on calls and sms' sent.
    - Provide family packages to incentivize families to keep their subscription, as well as sign up their children for one.
-   - Create a feedback function that allow people to voice wishes and concerns, to reveal the most important drivers for women, and subsequently implementing these.
+   - Create a feedback function that allows people to voice wishes and concerns, to reveal the most important drivers for women, and subsequently implementing these.